-The United Airlines MileagePlus program is one of the most popular and easy-to-use frequent flyer programs out there.
+The United Airlines MileagePlus program is one of the most popular and easy-to-use frequent flyer programs.
 There are many ways to earn miles, and finding and booking award flights is pretty straightforward.

-Today, I'll go over the basics of how to earn MileagePlus miles and how the United award travel chart works.
-Then, I'll show you the step-by-step process for finding and booking award flights with United miles.
+Today, we'll go over the basics of how the United award chart works.
+Then, we'll show you the step-by-step process for finding and booking award flights with United miles.
+Finally, we will show you how to earn MileagePlus miles.

 Page Contents